Azure/autorest.typescript/test/integration/generated/azureParameterGrouping/README.md

 ### AzureParameterGroupingClient

-`AzureParameterGroupingClient` is the primary interface for developers using the AzureParameterGroupingClient library.
+`AzureParameterGroupingClient` is the primary interface for developers using the AzureParameterGrouping client library.
 Explore the methods on this client object to understand the different features of the AzureParameterGrouping service that you can access.